-There is a blanket employee allowance for business deductions of EUR 1,000 per annum.
+There is a blanket employee allowance for business deductions of EUR 1,000 per year.
 To the extent actual employment connected expenses exceed the lump sum of EUR 1,000, they are deductible if they can be substantiated.

 Individual taxpayers may take deductions up to EUR 13,805 for the alimony paid to a divorced partner.

 Contributions to German charities and certain international charities are deductible up to 20% of adjusted gross income.
 Church tax is also fully deductible.

 Fulfilling certain requirements, the actual expenses for child care can be deducted up to a maximum of EUR 4,000 per year/child for children younger than 14 years or for handicapped children.

 30% of tuition fees (except for housing, care, and food) of a recognised private school located in the EU/EEA countries or of German schools is applicable, if special tax relief for children is granted and if graduation is approved by the government.
 The special expenses which can be claimed are limited to EUR 5,000 per annum per child.